NSAWTraining/TMBtraining/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# NSAW TMB Training Workshops May 8th
+# A Repository of TMB Training Materials

-## Before the workshop
+## TMB first steps

-Please make sure you have R, TMB, and an R IDE installed.
-Please see [Getting Started with TMB](https://nsawtraining.github.io/TMBtraining/articles/00_01_Getting_Started.html) for software requirements and TMB package installation instructions.
+See [Getting Started with TMB](https://nsawtraining.github.io/TMBtraining/articles/00_01_Getting_Started.html) for software requirements and TMB package installation instructions.
 The [TMB Developer